 A few months ago I celebrated by son’s 9th birthday.
-While driving down the interstate to go to his birthday party, a brand new Tesla passes on the left going much faster than I was travelling.
-The bright red car caught my son’s attention and he asked, “what kind of car was that??”
+While driving down the interstate to go to his birthday party, a brand new Tesla passed on the left going much faster than I was traveling.
+The bright red car caught my son’s attention and he asked, “What kind of car was that??”
 I told him what kind of car it was and that it was battery powered and used no gasoline.
 My son quipped how he would love to drive one of those cars when he is old enough to drive.

 Then it dawned on me…will he even need to know how to drive a car?